-To celebrate International Women's Day, we asked our readers to tell us about wonderful books by women they love reading, talking about and recommending to others.
-The result is a brilliantly broad-ranging list of classics and modern masterpieces anyone with a love of great fiction will enjoy.
+As International Women's Day approaches, we asked our readers to tell us about wonderful books by women they love reading, discussing and recommending to others.
+The result is a brilliantly broad-ranging list of classics and modern masterpieces anyone with a love of great fiction – or non-fictions, memoirs, poetry and more – will enjoy.

 We said: In this award-winning memoir, Yrsa Daley-Ward – poet, model and activist – shares the moving and heartbreaking story of how a childhood spent in the north-west of England became an adulthood in which she discovered the power and fear of sexuality.